AmirHaytham/youtube_playlist_downloader/README.md

 # YouTube Playlist Downloader

-This repository provides a script for downloading YouTube playlists as high-quality video files.
+This repository provides a general-purpose script for downloading YouTube playlists, channels, or individual videos as high-quality video files.
 The script uses `yt-dlp` and `ffmpeg` to download and merge video and audio files into a single file.

 ## Features
+- Downloads YouTube playlists, individual videos, or all videos from a channel
-- Downloads YouTube playlists in high-quality (up to 1080p)
+- Downloads in high-quality (up to 1080p)
 - Merges audio and video using `ffmpeg`
 - Shows download progress in the terminal

+## Story

+I created this script because I needed to download some courses from YouTube for offline viewing.
+Specifically, I wanted to download:

+1. A YouTube playlist containing AWS courses: [AWS Course Playlist](https://www.youtube.com/watch?v=E3nLSHQtLes&list=PLOoZRfEtk6kWSM_l9xMjDh-_MJXl03-pf).
+2. Another English course by Mr. Ihab Ramzi, available on his channel: [Ihab Ramzi's Channel](https://www.youtube.com/@IhabRamziyallaspeak/featured).

+The script allows you to provide a link to an individual video, a playlist, or even the entire videos page of a channel, such as [Ihab Ramzi's Videos](https://www.youtube.com/@IhabRamziyallaspeak/videos), and it can download all the videos efficiently.

 ## Installation